Bottoms Up Draft Beer Systems

 In this article, we will cover its mechanism of action, which types of operators would benefit from installing one, and which ones would be better off skipping it.

-The Bottoms Up stands out as a highly creative and forward-thinking solution in the realm of professional draft beer service.
+The Bottoms Up system stands out as a highly creative and forward-thinking solution in the realm of professional draft beer service.
 Yet, at the end of this article, you will see it’s not for everyone.

 While it looks like a magic trick, so much so that people often buy a beer just to figure out how it works or to watch it again, we can assure you David Copperfield had nothing to do with its creation.
 The mechanism is cleverly simple: It's a food-grade magnetic disk attached to a metal ring at the bottom of the glass (or cup).
 That's it, a magnetic lid at the base of the vessel.
 When you place it on the dispenser, the filler head pushes the magnet upward, breaking the seal.
 Beer then flows in automatically and stops at a pre-programmed fill level.
 Bottoms Up provides many different implementations of the system.
 From kegerators with the kegs stored under the dispensers in a refrigerated box, to remote long draw installations where the kegs are stored in a walk-in cooler over a hundred feet away with the dispensers perfectly placed at the bar, and everything in-between.